 Topas Group, the lodge’s parent company, was a fixture in Vietnam even before the country completely opened its doors to foreign tourists in 1997—and long before Sa Pa became a popular trekking destination.
 In partnership with a local Vietnamese family, the Danish company began offering tours through the region in 1993; and as their connections in the valley expanded, so too did their vision for an experience that would immerse guests in hill tribe culture.

 To that end, Topas Ecolodge opened in 2005 on a mountaintop far removed from the emerging tourist hub of Sa Pa town.
 The lodge vision has stood the test of time.
 Even with tourism outfits popping up across Sa Pa, Topas still offers one of the area’s most culturally enriching travel experiences.
 Here, visitors live among the hill tribe communities, rather than trekking through them for a day or two before returning to the city; and they leave with a deeper understanding of life in these rural villages.

-Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic Expedition.
-At Topas Ecolodge, National Geographic guests enjoy Vietnamese amuse bouche and a welcome cocktail made with the region's famed rice wine.
+Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic expedition.
+At Topas Ecolodge, National Geographic guests enjoy a Vietnamese amuse bouche and a welcome cocktail made with the region's famed rice wine.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.